oliviernguyenquoc/site_poucedor_symfony/README.md

 * Delete KNP Menu
 * Add press page
 * Update Video Page
+* Add schools in edition page
+* Add press section (with press folder)
+* Administration system

 ## In progress

-* Administration system
-* Update Organisateurs page

 ## To Do

-* Add schools in edition page
 * Update Galery page
 * Add Tweet or/and video block
 * Possible to delete furthest position